 When it comes to listening to your music or podcasts, you want to be able to hear them from wherever you are.
-That's where a speaker like the Treblab HD7 comes in with its 360 degrees of sound.
+That's where a speaker like the Soundcore Motion Q comes in with its 360 degrees of sound.

-The cylindrical design, combined with two subwoofers and 12 watts of power, make for an impressive package.
-As for battery life, you're looking at around 25 hours, which will be able to handle more than one weekend worth of partying.
-Plus, there is a built-in microphone if the pizza man is at the door, and you need to answer the phone call.
+The cylindrical design, combined with two drivers and 16 watts of power, make for an impressive package.
+As for battery life, you're looking at around 10 hours, which should be plenty long enough for pool parties and the like.
+Plus, there is a built-in microphone for accessing your voice assistant of choice.

 - 360-degree sound